Imoptimal/animations-by-imoptimal/readme.txt

 == Screenshots ==

-1. This is where You'll find the settings page in Your admin dashboard
+1. This is where you'll find the settings page in your admin dashboard
 2. Meta options section in the settings page
 3. Collapsible instructions section in the settings page
 4. Animation options section in settings page